BrunoBoehm/code-notes/ObjectOrientedRuby.md

   puts "Flatiron School <3 " + instructor.css("h2").text
 end
 ```
-When we use Nokogiri methods, we get a return value of XML elements, collected into an array.
-Even though the Nokogiri gem returns a Nokogiri::XML::Element (which looks like an array in ruby), we can use Ruby methods, such as .each and .collect, to iterate over it.
+When we use Nokogiri methods, **we get a return value of XML elements, collected into an array**.
+Even though the Nokogiri gem returns a `Nokogiri::XML::Element` (which looks like an array in ruby), we can use Ruby methods, such as `.each` and `.collect`, to iterate over it.
 The main thing to understand, however, is that Nokogiri collects these objects into hierarchical data structures.
 So, we could iterate over an array of Nokogiri objects, use enumerators, grab the values of attributes that act as hash keys, etc.

-#### Single responsibility principle SRP
-Each method, piece of code shouldn't be doing more than one thing!
+> **Single responsibility principle SRP.
+Each method, piece of code shouldn't be doing more than one thing!**

 #### Explaining .tap
+`#tap` yields `self` to the block, and then returns `self`.
+The primary purpose of this method is to “tap into” a method chain, in order to perform operations on intermediate results within the chain.
 ```ruby
 # Inside of the Animal class, with attr_accessors and initialize method